WALTER CHARLES CORIN (1873-1934), the eighth of Edwin Paul Corin's twelve children, was born in Devonshire Road, Sydenham, on 25 March 1873.

 The couple lived in Cork for a year or so, and then in 1905 or 1906 Walter obtained a job managing a studio in Sale, Cheshire.
 They moved to Lime Place, 30 Northenden Road, Sale (occupied in 1905 by John Berry, photographer).
 However, Clara hated this part of England, and they lived there only a couple of years.
 While they were there, their daughter, Enid, was born on 14 February 1906.

 Walter was anxious to own his own studio, and eventually he bought the studio in Ewhurst Road, Cranleigh, Surrey.
-Clara and Enid left Sale on 19 February 1907, and went to stay for a short time in Wellingborough, with Clara's sister, Emily Forster.
-After a month of so with the Spinks in Chislehurst, they moved to Cranleigh on 14 April 1907.
+The studio had been purpose-built a few years earlier by Henry Upperton Knight, who had emigrated to British Columbia.
+Clara and Enid left Sale on 19 February 1907, and went to stay for a short time in Wellingborough, with Clara's sister, Emily Foster.
+After a month or so with the Spinks in Chislehurst, they moved to Cranleigh on 14 April 1907.
 The family lived in a spacious, semi-detached house, 'The Hut', facing the Common.
+(They only formally acquired the leasehold on 29 May 1918.)
 The family spent many happy years in the delightful village.
 'W.C.'s chief pleasure was playing bowls ("the old man's game", he used to call it), and every summer evening one would find him on the bowling green.
+He was also a keen chess player, and in 1911 was chairman of the Cranleigh Chess Club.

 Like his father-in-law, he was a freemason.
 He joined the lodge (71) in Cork in 1899.
 He was a founder of the Cranleigh Lodge (3445), which was warranted on 21 April 1910, and was installed as its Senior Warden on 8 October 1913.
 He was also a founder of the Hindhead Lodge (5183), warranted on 3 March 1930.
 At the time of his death, he was treasurer of the Cranleigh Lodge, and held the ranks of P.P.A.G.D.C.
 (Past Provincial Assistant Grand Director of Ceremonies) and P.P.G.
 Pursuivant, and was P.Z. of the Royal Alfred Chapter, Guildford (777).